inertiajs/.github/profile/README.md

 ## Sponsors

-A huge thanks to all [our sponsors](https://inertiajs.com/sponsors) who help push Inertia.js development forward!
-In particular, we'd like to say a special thank you to our partners:
+A huge thanks to all [our sponsors](https://inertiajs.com) who help push Inertia.js development forward!
+In particular, we'd like to say a special thank you to Laravel Forge:

 <p>
   <a href="https://forge.laravel.com">